 Wroclaw Cathedral Tower

-In addition to the Elizabeth Church just described, the cathedral is also a really great building.
-In general, the whole of Ostrow Tumski is very worth seeing.
-Almost all the churches in the city are made of red brick.
+In addition to the Elisabeth Church just described, the cathedral is also a really great building.
+The whole of Ostrow Tumski is well worth seeing.
+Almost all of the city’s churches are made of red brick.
 This is actually my favorite building material for old buildings.
-And you can find the color red in the brickwork on the buildings of Wroclaw a lot.
-From the tower you have an amazing view over the Odra river and towards the old town.
-Recommended.
+The color red can be found everywhere in the brickwork on the buildings of the old Wroclaw fortress.

 Info about the tower of the cathedral

-Address: plac Katedralny Opening hours: From 10 to 17.30 it goes for 4 zloty (reduced 2) in the cathedral and for 5 zloty (reduced 4) with the lift up to the tower.
+Opening hours: From 10 a.m. to 5.30 p.m. you can enter the cathedral for 4 zloty (reduced rate 2) and take the elevator up to the tower for 5 zloty (reduced rate 4).
 Therefore, no fitness is required here either.
-However, a height tolerance is recommended.
-The church is not open to tourists during services on Sunday and so does not open until 2 pm.
+However, a head for heights is recommended.
+The church is not accessible to tourists during Sunday services. and only opens at 2 pm.

 Bridge of penitents